Detroit: Tourist attractions

 Annual summer events include the Electronic Music Festival, International Jazz Festival, the Woodward Dream Cruise, the African World Festival, the country music Hoedown, Noel Night, and Dally in the Alley.
 Within downtown, Campus Martius Park hosts large events, including the annual Motown Winter Blast.
 As the world's traditional automotive center, the city hosts the North American International Auto Show.
 Held since 1924, America's Thanksgiving Parade is one of the nation's largest.
 River Days, a five-day summer festival on the International Riverfront lead up to the Windsor–Detroit International Freedom Festival fireworks, which draw super sized-crowds ranging from hundreds of thousands to over three million people.

-An important civic sculpture is The Spirit of Detroit by Marshall Fredericks at the Coleman Young Municipal Center.
-The image is often used as a symbol of Detroit, and the statue is occasionally dressed in sports jerseys to celebrate when a Detroit team is doing well.
-A memorial to Joe Louis is located at the intersection of Jefferson and Woodward Avenues.
-The sculpture, commissioned by Sports Illustrated and executed by Robert Graham, is a 24 ft long arm with a fist suspended by a pyramidal framework.